antman999/CLI-Bank-Project/README.md

 - Before running run "bundle".
 This will install the gems needed to run the app.

   `bundle`

+ - Head over to the seeds file and uncomment the accounts out.

  - Once done to seed the information run